I am truly now understanding the meaning of conscious shopping. There are so many things to think about when you are going to buy something somewhere.

 Not only has the amount of garbage I am producing decreased, but the kind of garbage I am producing has changed as well.
 It’s less plastic.
 More cardboard, and paper, that can be composted and/or has been made from sustainable sources.

-Now, that I have been following along with myself with regards to becoming a conscious shopper, I have actually noticed all sorts of ways that I can reduce my plastic consumption, reduce my footprint on the Earth, and just reduce the amount of shit that I gather.
+Now, that I have been following along with myself with regards to conscious shopping, I have actually noticed all sorts of ways that I can reduce my plastic consumption, reduce my footprint on the Earth, and just reduce the amount of shit that I gather.

-5. Say no to unconscious shopping.
-This is a big one, and the tenet of this entire essay.
+This is a big one and the tenet of this entire essay.
 I would say 95% of the time, I purchase stuff without any conscious thought put into it.
 Seriously.
 It could even be higher than that.

 I am dilly-dallying about my day, roaming around this Earth, not thinking seriously about things that I purchase, and just buying them because it’s fun.
 Or because I deserve it, because I had a hard day, because it’s there, because I’m bored, because whatever the stupid reason might be.